enozcan/hibernate-jcache/README.md

 You can see the difference between the modes [here](https://hazelcast.zendesk.com/hc/en-us/articles/115004441586-What-s-the-difference-between-client-server-vs-embedded-topologies-)

-* P2P Mode
+### P2P Mode

 Hazelcast Instance along with your Hibernate application.

     - Low latency to get / put data to Hazelcast cache regions.
     - Scalability is not independent from the application itself.

-* Client Mode
+### Client Mode

     - Relatively higher latency to get / put data to Hazelcast cache regions.
     - Can be scaled independent from the application.
     - Data resides in L2C can be available even a SessionFactory is closed.
 So this makes L2C available across SessionFactories.

+ ## Configuration

+ ## etc.